begot/crispy-weasel/README.md

-Ideopwkdo don't need to use squiz editor anyway odje
+eojdeijdIdeopwkdo don't need to use squiz editor anyway odje